jrigden/mr_rigden_posts/Basic_Server_Ubuntu_16_4.md

 If you would like a more detailed guide to UFW check out my post, [A Guide to the Uncomplicated Firewall (UFW) for Linux](https://medium.com/@mr_rigden/a-guide-to-the-uncomplicated-firewall-ufw-for-linux-570c3774d7f4)

+## Conclusion
+If have followed this guide you will have a basic server that is just a bit more secure.